-- Set air control to a desired setting.
-If smoke pours down across the glass (waterfall effect) this indicates you have shut the control down too soon or you are using too low a setting.
-The wide range control makes finding the desired setting for your application easy.
-As every home's heating needs vary (ie. insulation, windows, climate, etc.) the proper setting can only be found by trial and error and should be noted for future burns. - 2.
-To refuel, adjust air control to "High" position(all the way to the left), and give the fire time to brighten.
-Open the door slowly, this will prevent backpuffing or flame roll-out. - 3.
-Use wood of different shape, diameter and length (recommended 17"(432mm)).
+- 1. Set the heat output to a desired setting by moving the Air Control(Figure 1) between the High and Low stops.
+If smoke pours down across the glass (waterfall effect) this indicates you have shut the control down before the fire was fully esablished after loading or you are using too low a setting to quickly.
+The wide control range makes finding the desired setting for your application easy.
+Every home's heating needs vary due to insulation, drafts, climate, etc.) the proper setting can only be found by trial and error and should be noted for future burns. - 2.
+To refuel, adjust the Air Control(Figure 1) to the "High" position (all the way to the left), and give the fire time to brighten.
+Open the door slowly, this will prevent backpuffing or the flame rolling out of the door opening. - 3.
+Use wood of different shape, diameter and length (recommended around 16"(405mm)).
 Load your wood and try to place the logs so that the air can flow between them.
 Always use dry wood. - 4.
-Do not load fuel to a height that exceeds 7 1/2" from the firebox floor or in such a manner that would be hazardous when opening the door. - 5.
+Do not load fuel to a height that exceeds 7" from the firebox floor or in such a manner that would be hazardous when opening the door. - 5.
 For extended or overnight burns, unsplit logs are preferred.
 Remember to char the wood completely on "High" setting before adjusting air control to the "Low" setting for overnight burn.